-Project Healthcare is an innovative volunteer program for enthusiastic and inspired college and post-baccalaureate students.
-Created by the Bellevue Hospital Center Emergency Department, PHC allows students an opportunity to experience and observe many different aspects of healthcare.
-The program is comprised of several weekly rotations which are based in the Emergency Department.
-It offers the committed student a unique healthcare experience, which is intended to furnish a wealth of knowledge about the numerous options for a career in healthcare.
-Additional rotations in other areas of the hospital as well as participation in research and health fair projects allow students the exposure they need to make educated career choices.
-Furthermore, lectures and weekly meetings provide students with a chance to discuss medical issues, including the practical problems that hospitals, patients, and medical staff encounter in the healthcare system.
+Project Healthcare (PHC) is an innovative, summer-intensive volunteer program for enthusiastic and inspired college and post-baccalaureate students.
+Housed by the Bellevue Hospital Center Emergency Department, PHC gives students an opportunity to experience and observe many different aspects of healthcare.
+The program offers the committed student a unique healthcare experience, intended to furnish a wealth of knowledge about the numerous options for a career in healthcare.
+Participation in research and serving as health educators during our annual health fair allow students the exposure they need to make educated career choices.
+Furthermore, mandatory lectures and weekly meetings provide students with a chance to discuss medical issues, including the practical problems that hospitals, patients, and medical staff encounter in the healthcare system.

 During shifts, participants are expected to perform structured tasks that will assist doctors, nurses, social workers, patients, and administrators.
 These tasks include, but are not limited to, making up stretchers, stocking supplies, transporting patients, assisting minimally in trauma situations, obtaining EKGs for patients at a care provider’s request, and interacting with patients.
-In addition, volunteers act as patient advocates, performing such duties as making phone calls on behalf of patients, monitoring the patient's length of stay, and interpreting..
-At times during the summer, participants may be asked to spend a shift collecting data for quality assurance research in addition to their assigned Project Healthcare research.
+In addition, volunteers act as patient advocates, performing such duties as making phone calls on behalf of patients, monitoring the patient’s length of stay, and interpreting.
+Participants may be asked to spend a shift collecting data for quality assurance research.
 All of these tasks provide an invaluable service to Bellevue, while at the same time offering students the unparalleled opportunity to observe and assist in clinical care.

-Additional required activities include: ambulance ride along, health fair presentation, and team presentations of research study results at the Department of Emergency Medicine conference, autopsy observation with the Office of the Chief Medical Examiner.
+Additional required activities include: ambulance ride-along, health fair presentation, team presentations of research study results at the Department of Emergency Medicine conference, autopsy observation with the Office of the Chief Medical Examiner.

-Additional optional activities include: autopsy observation, participation in the Child-Life Program, and participation in the Reach Out and Read Program.
+Additional optional activities include: participation in Child-Life program, and participation in the Reach Out and Read Program.

-Annually, the program accepts between 50 and 60 students.
+Annually, the program accepts at most 50 students.
 We invite applications from mature, committed, and motivated students who fully accept the demands of Project Healthcare and have a willingness to participate enthusiastically in all aspects of the program.
 We encourage applications not only from students with a strong interest in healthcare (aspiring doctors, nurses, nurse-practitioners, physician assistants, clinical psychologists/psychiatrists, and clinical social workers), but also from students who are uncertain about pursuing a career in healthcare.
 Undergraduate applicants must be done with their first year by the start of the program.

 Please note that housing is not provided as part of this program.